First Sputnik orbits the Earth

 The separation between first and second stages took place after 116.38 seconds in flight.
 Just 0.33 seconds later, a command to shut down (first stage) main engines, known as VOD, was issued.
 Telemetry showed the reduction of thrust of the engines (of the first stage) within accepted parameters.
 In the aftermath of the staging, the attitude of the core stage, which continued firing, did not change above 0.5 degrees.
 Steering thrusters had no need to rotate more than 6-7 degrees on yaw and course channels, which was also within nominal parameters.

-The second stage flew normally with pitch and bank parameters deviating 0.3 degrees from nominal and the course parameter off by 0.6 degrees.
+The second stage flew normally with pitch and bank parameters deviating 0.3 degrees from nominal and the course parameter was off by 0.6 degrees.
 Steering engines No. 1 and 3 rotated up to four degrees and engines No. 2 and 4 up to six degrees.
 (84)

 As the second stage continued to fire, telemetry registered oscillations of steering engines with the frequency of 6.5 Hz and reaching 7.5 Hz by the 280th second in flight.
 The amplitude of the oscillation reached 2.3 degrees.
 The oscillations stopped after T+280 seconds.
 The phenomenon was linked to the flexing of the rocket body.

 As a result of the SOB system failure, the propulsion system run out of fuel just one second before a nominal command from the programming timer to cut off the engines could be sent at T+296.4 seconds.
-(84) Instead, at 295.4 seconds after the liftoff (51), the engine was shot down by the AKT (Avariyny Contact Turbiny) sensor, which detected the increased spin of the fuel pump turbine, as it was no longer burdened by the flow of fuel.
+(84) Instead, at 295.4 seconds after the liftoff (51), the engine was shut down by the AKT (Avariyny Contact Turbiny) sensor, which detected the increased spin of the fuel pump turbine, as it was no longer burdened by the flow of fuel.
 At that moment, 375 kilograms of liquid oxygen oxidizer still remained onboard the rocket.

 The PS-1 satellite separated 314.5 seconds after the launch, or 19.9 seconds after the engine shutdown.
 (A built-in nominal delay for the separation was 18-20 seconds).
 (84)